 This syllabus is provisional and intended to provide students with a preview of the course intent, structure, and content.
-Changes may be made up until the first class; the final syllabus will be the one posted to UM Learn.
+There is a strong possibility that this class will be converted to in-person as soon as February 28th.
+Changes may be required to accommodate in-person classes.